 We will present comprehensive information about drug addiction and its consequences.
 Specifically, we will send guest speakers into British Columbia’s communities, their schools, victim service organizations and social clubs.
 They will present the bio-psycho-social contributors to addiction, the tragic consequences, offer solutions and provide proof of success.

 We have helped people

 The school participants will be encouraged to put their new understandings into action by forming MISSING WOMEN’S YOUTH ACTION COMMITTEES.
 What we would also like to see is see these Canadian women get help financially.
-We need to educate them about how to get jobs, start businesses in Vancouver and other cities, and learn about investing and savings.
-After all, controlling your finances can help a person out a lot.

 Each individual will contract to “Make a difference in our world”. forming a working relationship with the parent non-profit society.